Aeonss/StitchTool/README.md

 * N/A

 ## License
-StitchTool is licensed under the Apache license.
+StitchTool is licensed under the MIT license.
 See the file LICENSE for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.